egalli64/clj-intro/src/oxal/elementary/README.md

 Elementary 4ever-clojure exercises
 https://4clojure.oxal.org/

 Each file is a script.
-Run them in the REPL, for example: (load-file "path/to/script.clj")
+You could run them in the REPL, for instance using (load-file "path/to/script.clj")

 - [1](p001.clj) boolean, truthy/falsey
 - [2](p002.clj) parentheses in a simple mathematical expression